 We draw attention to Note 1 to the financial report, which describes the basis of accounting.
-The financial report has been prepared for the purpose of fulfilling the Association's financial reporting responsibilities under the Australian Charities and Notfor-Profits Commission Act 2012 and the Associations Incorporation Act 1981.
+The financial report has been prepared for the purpose of fulfilling the Entity's financial reporting responsibilities under the ACNC Act.
 As a result, the financial report may not be suitable for another purpose.
 Our opinion is not modified in respect of this matter.